StaticPH/dotfiles/README.md

 * cargo-show			—	Should really be a built-in feature.
 * cargo-update			—	Should really be a built-in feature.
 * cargo-whatfeatures	—	Should really be a built-in feature.
-* hyperfine				—	Benchmarking tool.
+* ~~hyperfine				—	Benchmarking tool.~~ Installed via some package manager in all cases.
 * ripgrep				—	A `grep`-like tool which is much better for searching recursively.
 * fd-find				—	Find files within a path fast, maybe do something with them.
 * cargo-cache			—	When `cargo clean` isn't good enough.